comagnan/comagnan.github.io/docs/_posts/2022-10-16-mirama-progress-blog-2.markdown

 Let's start with the elevator pitch.
 Mirama is a bullet-dodging adventure game, inspired by games like Touhou, The Binding of Isaac, and NieR.

-A bit of backstory before I get into the nitty gritty.
-Mirama's story begins in the summer of 2020, the first year of the pandemic.
-I organized a game jam with friends to find something worthwhile to do with them in that lockdown-heavy period.
+A bit of backstory before I get into the nitty-gritty. *Mirama*'s story begins in the summer of 2020, the first year of the pandemic.
+I organized a game jam with friends to find something worthwhile to do with them during that lockdown-heavy period.
 The theme we ended up going with was "loss".

 As I was brainstorming ideas, a concept locked into place for me.